Baked Corned Beef

 whole brisket of beef next to parsley and cabbage

-I’ve been making this baked corned beef every St. Patrick’s Day for years, and it’s hands down the best version I’ve tried.
-It’s braised in white wine, finished with a sugar-free maple Dijon glaze, and the result is fork-tender meat with a crispy caramelized top.
-It’s keto too, since the glaze uses sugar-free maple syrup instead of brown sugar.
+I have been making this baked corned beef every St. Patrick’s Day for years, and it is hands down my favorite version.
+The brisket braises in white wine for about 3 hours, then I brush on a sugar-free maple Dijon glaze and broil until the top caramelizes.
+The result is fork-tender meat with a crispy, sweet-salty crust, and the whole thing is keto because the glaze uses sugar-free maple syrup instead of brown sugar.

 The best part?
-It’s only 5 ingredients.
+It is only 5 ingredients.
 Grab a corned beef brisket from the store, and you probably already have everything else in your pantry.

-The caramelized top with the juicy, tender brisket inside is what makes this recipe special.
-The glaze is sugar-free maple syrup and grainy mustard, which adds a touch of sweetness that balances the salty, spiced meat.
-Between the spice packet (peppercorns, mustard seeds, bay leaves) and the wine braise, every bite has serious depth of flavor.
+The brisket braises low and slow in dry white wine, then gets a quick hit under the broiler at the end.
+That caramelized top over juicy, tender meat is what makes this recipe special.
+The glaze (sugar-free maple syrup and grainy mustard) adds just enough sweetness to balance the salty, spiced brisket.
+Between the spice packet and the wine braise, every bite has real depth of flavor.

 The cabbage cooks right in the braising liquid, so it soaks up all those beef and wine juices.
-It’s the perfect side because it basically seasons itself.
+I never bother making a separate side because the cabbage basically seasons itself.

 a slab of corned beef brisket on a cutting board